L&N Bed and Breakfast Henderson Kentucky

 After L&N completed the current railroad bridge in 1932, a railroad employee lived in the home and operated a rooming house.
 In the 1940s, a teacher (Miss Effie Vaughn) and her sister owned the home and rented rooms.
 And since the 1960s, it has accommodated gift shops, architects, insurance agents, photographers, and renters.

-Norris and Mary Elizabeth Priest owned the L&N building for about three years when they decided to establish a bed and breakfast.
-Their son Nibby, a Henderson County Tourism Commission board member, mentioned that the Welcome Center and Chamber of Commerce were receiving inquiries about B&Bs.
+Norris and Mary Elizabeth Priest (1937-2021) owned the L&N building for about three years before deciding to establish a bed-and-breakfast.
+Their son, Nibby, a Henderson County Tourism Commission board member, mentioned that the Welcome Center and Chamber of Commerce were receiving inquiries about B&Bs.
 The Priests and their family, including their son Neal, a contractor and maintenance guru, have put a lot of time and effort into transforming the former residence into a B&B.

-Comfortable, charming, and conveniently located in the heart of downtown Henderson KY, the L&N Bed and Breakfast is characteristic of the southern hospitality in Henderson, Kentucky.
+Comfortable, charming, and conveniently located in the heart of downtown Henderson, Kentucky, the L&N Bed and Breakfast is characteristic of southern hospitality.

 Norris and Mary Elizabeth Priest were married in Henderson, KY in 1958 and started their married life just across the street from their home now.
 They celebrated 50 years of marriage in 2008.
 Norris was raised in Hebbardsville KY, and Mary Elizabeth was raised here in Henderson.
 They are lifelong residents of this dear community.